Exterior Paint for Wood Using Oils or Acrylic

-Though you can use oil-based paint on exterior wood, water-based acrylic paint offers more significant advantages.
+You can use exterior paint for wood, eighter oil-based or acrylic, water-based acrylic paint offers more significant advantages.
 Learn the limitations of oil-based paint, or you could end up with a cracking finish that loses its lustre after a short time.
-Know the proper way to prepare the wood for long-term adhesion, or finish failure will result in no matter what type of paint you choose.
+Know the proper way to prepare the wood for long-term adhesion, or finish failure will result no matter what type of paint you choose.

 Acrylic paint is the best choice for outer wood surfaces for a variety of reasons.
 Unlike oil-based paint, acrylic finishes tend to retain their colour and sheen for long periods.
 Water-based acrylic is also very flexible, a trait that allows it to expand and contract as wood shifts and temperatures climb and drop.
 Because acrylic paint is water-based, it doesn't expel the same noxious fumes oil-based finishes put off.

 Ordinary exterior acrylic paint is well suited for wood siding and fences; however, it won't prove durable on outer wood surfaces subject to duress.
-If you plan to paint a horizontal wood surface, such as a deck or patio, use an acrylic deck paint.
-For wood surfaces that must endure a lot of physical contacts, such as exterior wood furniture, use an extremely durable, glossy acrylic enamel.
+If you plan to paint a horizontal wood surface, such as a deck or patio, use acrylic deck paint.
+For wood surfaces that must endure many physical contacts, such as exterior wood furniture, use an extremely durable, glossy acrylic enamel.